samikh-git/perpetua/README.md

 * `database.db`: a sqlite database to keep track of tracked files and for graph state for the agent
 * `milvus.db`: a Milvus Lite vector store for the RAG operations
-* `repo.txt`: a text file that keeps track of the repo structure for the agent to understand the structure of the project.
+* `repo-graph-lock.json`: a JSON file that represents the codebase as a graph.
 * `threads.txt`: a text file that keeps track of the thread id for the agent.
 Currently, only 1 thread is ever tracked per project.
 I will create a command that allows the user to create a new thread.
 * `staging`: the staging directory

 The principal commands of this project are:

+* `localrag config`: configures the package.
+Sets up the environment the package uses.
 * `localrag init`: intializes a localrag project.
 Creates the .rag directory
 * `localrag add file/to/path`: adds a file/directory to the staging area
 * `localrag rm file/to/path`: removes a file from the staging area